 Regional Water Assessment Program

-The Queensland Government is investing a total of $9 million in regional water assessments in 3 areas across the state over the next 3 years.
+The Queensland Government is investing a total of $9 million in regional water assessments in 3 areas across the state.

 The Regional Water Assessment Program will set a roadmap for economic growth in 3 of Queensland’s significant food bowls.
 Building on previous water supply investigations in each region, the program will take a comprehensive view of local water needs and identify gaps to be filled.